Giacinto Cestoni: Zoology

 Cestoni was interested in studying animals.
 He studied invertebrates such as arthropods, molluscs, worms and vertebrates.
 He studied eels, "vinegar eels", "worms" and caterpillars, barnacles, cockroaches, ship mists (lamellibranch mollusc known today as teredine), ants, earthworms, praying mantis, millipedes (myriapods), flies, oysters, fish, lice, bat, green lizard, frog, sea urchin, swallows, toads, salamander, scarab, scolopendra, "flying beetle", "water scorpion", sponges, woodworms, turtle, tapeworms, tarantulas, wasps, vipers, mosquito, ticks, zoophytes.

 He significantly studied chameleons and his keen interest in it can be seen in the letters he exchanged with his friends.
 His work on chameleons was also published in his friend Vallisnieri's work "Istoria del Camaleonte affricano, e di varj animali d'Italia".

 Through systematic direct observations he had managed to draw a precise picture of the animal's habits.
 He was able to disprove the myth at the time about chameleons that they do not eat and drink and just lived on air.
 He observed their eating habits and found out that they eat insects including crickets, grasshoppers, butterflies, spiders, white snails, lizards, winged ants.
 Though he spent a lot of time observing the chameleon he was not able to provide an explanation for the shift in its colors.
 Vallisneri's research on chameleons was significantly based on observations of Cestoni.

 Publications

-Most of Cestino's work was published in the works of his friend Vallisnieri.
+Most of Cestoni's work was published in the works of his friend Vallisnieri.
 All of his composed work is in Italian.